TABLE OF CONTENTS

 “People are scared of the ACA because it involves a lot of personal information, like taxes,” Burns says.
 “I have found that many people are afraid it is ‘the government being in my business.’
 There is a lack of knowledge about how helpful and affordable the ACA is now.
 There needs to be better education about this program.”

-Our survey also found 20% of unemployed Americans who are uninsured are choosing to forgo health insurance altogether.
+The survey also found 20% of unemployed Americans who are uninsured choose to forgo health insurance altogether.

 This is particularly true for men, 22% of whom are choosing not to have health insurance, compared to 15% of women.

 Younger adults are also more likely than older Americans to opt out of health insurance if they are unemployed.
-Twenty-five percent of 25-34 year-olds, and 20% of 25-34 year-olds choose not to have health insurance.
+Twenty-five percent of 25 to 34 year-olds, and 20% of 25 to 34 year-olds choose not to have health insurance.

 A lack of insurance has serious short- and long-term implications for individuals’ health and well-being.
-Currently, the biggest impact is that 58% of uninsured individuals are no longer getting routine care, which could hinder their ability to identify more serious underlying issues.
+The biggest impact: 58% of uninsured individuals are no longer getting routine care, which could hinder their ability to identify more serious underlying issues.

 Other impacts include no longer taking doctor-prescribed medication (56%); delaying planned medical procedures (46%); not seeking treatment for chronic issues (44%), and no longer receiving mental health treatment (41%).

-Our survey also found that the individuals who are at greater risk for medical issues, based on age, are the most likely to be skipping their routine check-ups.
+Our survey also found that those at greater risk for medical issues, based on age, are the most likely to be skipping their routine check-ups.
 Three-fourths of uninsured individuals over the age of 55 (76%) say they are not going for regular doctor visits because of their lack of insurance, the highest percentage of any age group.

-Meanwhile, 64% of individuals 35-44 are not taking doctor-prescribed medication, which can have both short- and long-term negative effects.
+Meanwhile, 64% of individuals 35 to 44 are not taking doctor-prescribed medication, which can have both short- and long-term negative effects.

 Given that so many individuals are already hard-pressed to afford health insurance, it’s not surprising that many of them will also be in a dangerous place financially if there is a medical emergency.